-Eleonora Gadducci.
-Born in 1989, Eleonora Gadducci is a young emerging photographer currently based in Pisa (Italy).
+Eleonora Gadducci (born in 1989) is a young emerging photographer currently based in Pisa (Italy).
 When it comes to photography, Eleonora Gadducci self-taught.
 In addition to her work as a freelance photographer, Eleonora Gadducci has written several articles about photography, published in some international online magazines for which she has also released various interviews.

 There are not any particular times in my photographic journey, that I can define as memorable, if not the first approaches to the camera, in my childhood.
 But I do feel that the most memorable moment in shooting photographs is not the moment when I have the camera in my hands and am preparing to take the shot, but the moment before.
 When I think and I create the idea of the image that I want to achieve.